graphql-mocks/graphql-mocks/packages/docs/docs/paper/mutating-data.md

 ## Returning Data Outside the *Mutate Transaction* callback

 It's also very useful to stash documents that have been used or created within a `mutate` transaction afterwards.
-This can be done by returning a document an array, object of documents from the *Mutate Transaction* callback.
+This can be done by returning a document, an array of documents, or an object with documents values, from the *Mutate Transaction* callback.
 See [*Returning Documents from Mutation Transactions*](/docs/paper/querying-data#returning-documents-from-mutation-transactions) for examples.